Struts 2 - Architecture

-Based on the above digram, one can explain the user's request life cycle in Struts 2 as follows:
+Based on the above diagram, you can understand the work flow through user's request life cycle in Struts 2 as follows −

-Configured interceptors functionalities applies such as validation, file upload etc.
+Configured interceptor functionalities applies such as validation, file upload etc.

-Selected action is executed to perform the requested operation.
+Selected action is performed based on the requested operation.

 Again, configured interceptors are applied to do any post-processing if required.